cyberspace-simran/cyberspace-simran/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on ...my ideas and exploring
+- 🔭 I’m currently working on my life, ideas and exploring.😎
-- 🌱 I’m currently learning ...Data Science and Machine Learning
+- 🌱 I’m currently trying to learn almost everything 🤣
-- 👯 I’m looking to collaborate on ...anywhere which is a common platform.
+- 👯 I’m looking to collaborate with people focued on exploring Deep Learning, Quantum and AI  😈
-- 🤔 I’m looking for help with ...new projects on Deep Learning
+- 🤔 I’m looking for help with new projects on Deep Learning
-- 💬 Ask me about ...Anything
+- 💬 Ask me about Anything
-- 📫 How to reach me: ...[Instagram] https://www.instagram.com/simran.kumari.05/
-- 😄 Pronouns: ...
-She/Her
+- 😄 Pronouns: She/Her
-- ⚡ Fun fact: ...I am 1/5th finished

 Things I'm good at 🔥